 With a mountain bike, you’ll have either front or fill suspension to minimize the roughness of your ride and large knobby tires that firmly grin your riding surface.
 Low gear ratios are common for climbing steep hills and the handlebars sit in a position that has you leaning forward.
 They also offer powerful brakes and shock absorbing seats

 A Hybrid bike, also known as a comfort bike, takes all the best features found mountain bikes and road bikes, to create an entirely new bike.
-By putting these features together, you’ll create a hybrid with tons of comfort features like thick padded seats and shock absorbers.
+By putting these features together, you’ll create a hybrid with tons of comfort features like thickly padded seats and shock absorbers.
 They offer various handlebar options, brake and shifter levers, and up to 27-speed options.

 This bike’s suitable for casual riding around your neighborhood, back and forth to work, or a relaxing ride around town, with the option to take it on trails or down gravel paths.
 These hybrids have medium-width tires and tread that allows them to grip and cushion any surface you ride on, unlike other bikes that only perform well on certain terrain.
 It’s designed to glide smoothly over any surface and keeps you in the upright position for pain-free cycling.